 What about the main break?

-The break occurred on a 36-inch transmission main.
+The break occurred on a 42-inch transmission main.
 Transmission mains are like highways, they move water from treatment plants and pump stations to smaller distribution mains, meaning no homes or fire hydrants are directly connected to it.
 Due to the size of the main, the break resulted in a large volume of water being released and damaging the roadway.
-Cleveland Water has all the necessary crews and equipment lined up to make the repair as quickly as possible.
+Crews are working to make the repair as quickly as possible.
 However, we anticipate that it will take several days to complete.
 Repair to the roadway will require additional time after the main is repaired.

 Do I have to worry about lead in my water?